Skip to main content

 Panel (C) shows a 1977 internally reported graph of the global warming “effect of CO2 on an interglacial scale.”
 (A) and (B) display averaged historical temperature observations.
 In contrast, the historical temperature record in (C) is a smoothed Earth system model simulation of the last 150,000 years.

-As these graphs clearly show, oil companies have known since the late 1970s, over 40 years ago, of the climatic effects of CO2 emissions.
+As these graphs clearly show, oil companies have known for over 40 years, since the late 1970s, of the climatic effects of CO2 emissions.
 They could even predict the temperatures since the last ice age.
-In the 70s, solar and wind energy were much more expensive to produce and use than now.
-Still, if we had subsidized their development back then as we have done for decades for the fossil fuel industries, our climatic situation now would be much less precarious.
+In the 70s, solar and wind energy were much more expensive to produce and use than they are now.
+Still, if we had subsidized their development back then, as we have done for decades for the fossil fuel industry, our current climate situation would be much less precarious.

 "Company executives chose to publicly denigrate climate models, insist there was no scientific consensus on anthropogenic climate change, and claim the science was highly uncertain when their own scientists were telling them the opposite" (ref).
 They also propagated the myth that the global climate was actually cooling.
 This is a powerful and unsettling example of disinformation with enormous consequences.